What Do Life Insurance Tables And Table Rating Mean?

 We have experience in helping people improve their health insurance tables and classification.
 Check out these real case studies.
 Names have been changed, obviously.

-Carl came to us after being classified as standard health classification from another agent.
+Carl came to us from another agent after being approved as a standard health classification.
 All things suggested that he was more of a preferred classification.
 One thing stood out – a mildly high cholesterol level.
 However, BMI and other vitals were fantastic.

 We approached several carriers who have liberal cholesterol levels and received a tentative offer for Carl for a preferred health classification.
 He took the paramedical exam.
 The results showed and supported his healthy way with low to mild cholesterol levels.
 The carrier granted him preferred classification.
 Through our help, Carl saved about $10,800 over the life of the insurance policy ($30 per month premium difference X 12 X 30 years)